I've spent most of my life playing golf.

 Of course 2020 was the year of COVID-19, which made life difficult for everyone.
 But it didn't seem to slow us down much at all.
 We started off the season with a short trip to Central Washington where we played some old favorites and a couple of less heard-of courses that we have become very fond of (Leavenworth Golf Club, Kahler Mountain Club).
 This area has no shortage of great golf.

-We also ventrued off to Montana again in 2020, but this time to a completey new area.
+We also ventured off to Montana again in 2020, but this time to a completely new area.
 We found a wonderful Airbnb in the small town of Simms, Montana.
-It it is one of those small towns off the highway that you could hold your breath as you drive through.
+It is one of those small towns off the highway that you could hold your breath as you drive through.
 The house we stayed at was amazing.
-Not only was it quiet and spacious, it had... a room for each of us, a firepit to BBQ, basketball hoop, horshoe pit, and ping pong table.
+Not only was it quiet and spacious, it had... a room for each of us, a fire pit to BBQ, basketball hoop, horseshoe pit, and ping pong table.
 We were more than happy to get done with golf for the day as it felt so good to hang out at this amazing location.
 The courses were enjoyable too.
-We started off with the amazing nine-holer Galena Ridge Golf Course on the first day, and saved the best for last as we played Canyon River Golf Club on our way home.
+We started off with the amazing 9-holer Galena Ridge Golf Course on the first day, and saved the best for last as we played Canyon River Golf Club on our way home.

 As we commonly do, we repeated two previous trips in 2021.
 The first being Bandon Dunes.
 With the addition of the new Bandon Dunes (Sheep Ranch) course the previous year, we felt it was a great time to venture back to the coast.
-We chose February for our first trip, but this time we decided to spend a little more money, and go in April with the hopes of better weather.
+We chose February for our first trip, but this time we decided to spend a little more money and go in April with the hopes of better weather.
 That did the trick except for one afternoon.
 Day #2 was our only chance to play Sheep Ranch, and the weather did not look promising even before we left Spokane.
-The morning of the round we started off with a round at Bandon Dunes, and the weather was decent until the last hole when the wind started to pick up and the rain started to fall.
+That morning, we started off with a round at Bandon Dunes, and the weather was decent until the last hole when the wind started to pick up and the rain started to fall.
 We drove to Sheep Ranch shortly after and the weather continued to turn.
 Charlie and Pat decided (smartly) to ditch the round.
-Ian and myself decided to give it a go.
+Ian and I decided to give it a go.
 With the round underway, we were consistently treated to downpours and 50 MPH gusts.
 It was absolutely miserable.
 You didn't dare hit the ball in the air as it was completely at the mercy of the wind.
-We were so miserable.
 Standing on the 6th tee, our clothes completely soaked (especially our shoes) and our hands numb.
-We looked at each other and said, "enough".
-I am happy we gave it a try but so dissapointed that we didn't get to play there, as there were no tee times available for the rest of our stay.
+We looked at each other and said, "Enough".
+I am happy we gave it a try but so disappointed that we didn't get to play there, as there were no tee times available for the rest of our stay.
 Minus that hiccup we had an absolutely fabulous time.
 It seems likely that the 3 year gap between trips to Bandon will become a standard in the future.
 So expect us to be back in 2024.
 (Especially with the news of a new Championship & Short course coming in the next couple of years.)

 We Take to the Skies